colebolebole/coleboleboles-discord-bot/README.md

-# Basically deperacated at this point, however working on updating!
+# Basically depericated at this point, however working on updating!

 (so this is my 1st ever bot ive made pretty much (besides Xacto Bot, my 1st bot i worked on)